 - the referee vouches that the photos supplied are a true likeness and countersigns copies of any supporting evidence along with application form

 - CitizenCard validates the referee’s credentials by checking professional databases and then contacts the referee at their workplace to confirm they really did support the application

 If the applicant has no photographic ID or any other documents we accept as supporting evidence, a certain professional person (e.g. teacher or doctor) can be asked to vouch that the details in the application match their official workplace records.

-The precise detail of CitizenCard’s verification process is not made public for obvious reasons.
+The precise detail of CitizenCard’s verification process is not made public.
 The process is audited by members of the Chartered Trading Standards Institute on behalf of PASS to ensure that the robust verification protocol is followed.

 CitizenCard will prosecute any applicant who applies for a card fraudulently.
 If the police are satisfied that an offence has been committed under the terms of the 2006 UK Fraud Act then an Official Caution is issued (unless the police wish to bring a prosecution).